-Let us denote by $W_i^{+}(\Delta_i)$ and $W_i^{-}(\Delta_i)$ the single motor hopping rates for the forward ($n_i\to n_i+1$) and backward ($n_i\to n_i-1$) transitions.
-Then the complete equation that describes the stochastic dynamics of the motor-cargo system may be written as
+The hopping rates of the individual motors are modified by the presence of the elastic stretching energy.
+Let us denote by $W_n^{+}(\Delta_n)$ and $W_n^{-}(\Delta_n)$ the single motor hopping rates for the forward ($x_n\to x_n+1$) and backward ($x_n\to x_n-1$) transitions respectively, as shown in fig.\ref{c4f1}(b).
+Then, the complete equation for the probability distribution $P(\vec{x};t)$, that describes the stochastic dynamics of the motor-cargo system is written as:

-where $\mathbb{E}_i^{+}$ and $\mathbb{E}_i^{-}$ are a set of $N$ raising and lowering operators, defined through the relations $\mathbb{E}_i^{+}f(n_1,n_2...n_i,....)=f(n_1,n_2,...n_i+1,....)$, and similarly, $\mathbb{E}_i^{-}f(n_1,n_2...n_i,....)=f(n_1,n_2,...n_i-1,....)$.
+where $\mathbb{E}_n^{+}$ and $\mathbb{E}_n^{-}$ are a set of $N$ raising and lowering operators, defined through the relations $\mathbb{E}_n^{+}P(x_0, x_1,.., x_n,..)=P(x_0, x_1,.., x_n+1,..)$, and similarly, $\mathbb{E}_n^{-}P(x_0, x_1,.., x_n,..)=P(x_0, x_1, .., x_n-1,..)$\cite{VanKampen}.